-How Floor Heating Works
+How Floor Heating Systems Work

 We know that sometimes you need help when buying a new heating system.
 We also know the typical questions people ask when they are thinking about getting underfloor heating, so we have put together this buying guide to help you.

-How Floor Heating Works?
+How Radiant Floor Heating Systems Work?

 With radiant heat, comfort tends to be felt sooner and at a lower temperature.
 There is minimal air flow, keeping the temperature comfortable and even, everywhere in the room.